Partial Franel sums: Introduction and main results

-where $F_N(i)$ is the $i^{\rm th}$ Farey fraction in $F_N$.
-In~\cite{dress} the upper bound of the distance inside the absolute value of Eq.~(\ref{Riemann}) is established to be $1/N$ and to be located at $F_N(2)=1/N$.
-This motivates the study of partial Franel sums in the vicinity of $1/N$.
-Furthermore, another equivalent formulation of the Riemann's hypothesis involving sums over Farey fractions in the range $[0,1/4]$ follows~\cite{kanemitsu},
+where $\displaystyle I_N\left(a/b\right)$ is the position that $a/b$ occupies in $F_N$.
+In~\cite{dress} the upper bound of the distance $\left|F_{N}(n)-{n}/{|F_N|}\right|$ is established to be $1/N$ and to be located at $F_N(2)=1/N$.
+This motivates the study of partial Franel sums in ranges including $1/N$.
+Furthermore, another equivalent formulation of the Riemann's hypothesis involving sums over irreducible fractions in the range $[0,1/4]$ follows~\cite{kanemitsu},

 showing again the relevance of the vicinity of $1/N$.